100% Compatible with the Gregorian Calendar

 = First 8 months of 2024 + Last 4 months of 2029

 Using the Weeky Calendar, we can also name a day by its week number, the day name of the week, and the year.
 E.g., the 4th Sunday of any year is equal to January 28, the 6th Wednesday to February 7, the 28th Friday to July 12, etc. We call them Weeky Dates.

 Calendar reform will affect the thousand-year history, cultures, traditions, and religious beliefs linked with the calendar.
 Luckily, the Weeky Calendar treasures and retains these cultural and religious linkages by ensuring 100% compatibility with the current calendar.
 No business or work patterns will be affected, but just more simple and flexible.
-Using the Weeky Calendar, almost 100% of people know the start week-day of each month and the current week number of the year.
+Using the Weeky Calendar, almost 100% of people know the start day of the week of each month and the current week number of the year.
 It will be the most rational calendar upgrade.
 We should choose a versatile and hassle-free calendar as our daily civil calendar.

 How easy is it to answer the above questions if the Weeky Calendar is adopted?

 1. Which year will have 53 Saturdays?

 All years have 53 Saturdays because there is an annual Extra Saturday on September 1.

 3. Which year will have its four quarters starting on the same day of the week?

 The Weeky Calendar ensures all quarters consistently start on Monday.

 4. Why was the leap day assigned to February, the shortest month in a year?

 It was a historical issue.
 Although February has 29 days in the leap year, it is still the shortest month.
 The Weeky Calendar reserves a Thursday for February 29.
 It ensures the first quarter has 91 days in 13 weeks.
 Eventually, the leap day should be the final day of the leap year.
 February 29 will be an ordinary Thursday, and December 31 will become a Leap Sunday in the leap year that occurs once at the end of the 4-year leap cycle.
 Such a simple switch of the leap day should be a perfect and seamless transition.

 6. Which year will start on Monday?